gardener/gardener-extension-provider-gcp/README.md

 ## How to start using or developing this extension controller locally

-You can run the controller locally on your machine by executing `make start-provider-gcp`.
+You can run the controller locally on your machine by executing `make start`.

 Static code checks and tests can be executed by running `VERIFY=true make all`.
 We are using Go modules for Golang package dependency management and [Ginkgo](https://github.com/onsi/ginkgo)/[Gomega](https://github.com/onsi/gomega) for testing.

 ## Feedback and Support

 Feedback and contributions are always welcome.
-Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extensions/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).
+Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extension-provider-gcp/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).

 ## Learn more!